 “Secretary Brunner had tremendous foresight in calling together such a broad group of experts to review the 2008 election and provide recommendations for improving future elections.
 I hope the summit and conference will serve as a model to Secretaries of State across the country,” says Norden.
 “While there is still much work to be done in Ohio, I also hope that this document will set the stage for even better election policies and practices in Ohio in the future.”

-Common Dreams News Wire
+(excerpt from) Common Dreams News Wire

 Brennan Center Releases Report on Brunner’s Historic Election Summit

 Bipartisan group reaches consensus on framework for reform for Ohio Elections